theQuiltingRiverOtter/secretMessageMath/README.md

 Results should be formatted for printing so the secret message can be printed off for a child to solve

-Basic application should include the 1-12 times and division tables, could possibly expand to more math problems such as three-digit addition and subtraction, two-digit multiplication and division, fractions, etc.
+Basic application should include the 1-12 times and division tables, could possibly expand to more math problems such as three-digit addition and subtraction, two-digit multiplication and division, fractions, etc. with options for the user to select what type of problems to include.

 Organization:
-    Possibly use an object to store the tables, not sure whether to break up into multiple objects for each time/division table
+    Possibly use an object to store the tables, not sure whether to break up into multiple objects for each time/division table or just include them all in one.
+More advanced could use a factory function or class to create these allowing for more flexibility.

-    Pick 26 random properties from object, store in a new object with alphabet as keys, should probably use object.values and check if value is in object before assigning to ensure no duplication
+    Pick 26 random properties from the object, store in a new object with alphabet as keys, should probably use object.values and check if value is in object before assigning to ensure no duplication
     {
         a : {"6": ['1x6', "6x1", "3x2", "2x3"]},
         b : {"30" : ["3x10", "10x3", "5x6", "6x5"]},